In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 What is Microstock?

-You can decide whether to be an exclusive contributor to one agency.
-In that case, you’ll earn more but won’t be allowed to sell the same (or similar) images to other agencies.
-You can also decide to sell only some pictures with an exclusive license and upload the others to many agencies.
+You can decide whether to be an exclusive contributor to one agency, and in that case, you’ll earn more but won’t be allowed to sell the same (or similar) images to other agencies.
+You can also decide to sell only some pictures with an exclusive license and upload the others to different agencies.

 The most important Microstock agencies are: